 - Get adequate animal protein (80g daily minimum, and up to 200g for active males) particularly the non-inflammatory kind, including gelatin.
 Protein is also important for supporting the liver in detoxifying estrogen, and elevated estrogen is related to the formation of age pigment on the skin as well as hypothyroidism.

 - Keep your Calcium to Phosphate ratio high.
 Excess dietary phosphate is one of the factors involved in ageing (of many parts of the body).
 Emphasise dairy over meats, grains and seeds.
-More here and a great interview to listen to here.
+More here.

 - Keep inflammatory endotoxin down with a daily carrot salad, daily bowel movements, and digestible foods.
 And sugar helps stop endotoxin entering bloodstream too.